future-standard/scorer-scheduled-job-create-sample/README.md

 {
     "realm": "pub",
-    "device_id": "LT_....", # Device ID can be obtained from the SCORER Cloud URL "api_key": "", # API can be obtained for SCORE Cloud setting menu "algorithm_id": ""
+    "device_id": "LT_....", # Device ID can be obtained from the SCORER Cloud URL "api_key": "", # API can be obtained from SCORE Cloud settings menu "algorithm_id": ""
 }
 ```